skx/overseer/README.md

 ## Notification

-The result of each executed tests is published as a simple JSON message to the `overseer` topic of the specified MQ server.
+The result of each executed tests is published as a simple JSON message to the `overseer.results` set of the specified redis-server.

-If you're using the [mosquitto](https://www.mosquitto.org/)-queue (which is highly recommended) you can use the included  `mosquitto_sub` command to watch the `overseer` topic in real-time like so:

-    $ mosquitto_sub -h 127.0.0.1 -p 1883 -t overseer
-    ..
-    {"input":"http://www.steve.fi/ must run http with content 'https://steve.fi' with status '302'", "result":"passed",
-     "target":"176.9.183.100",
-     "time":"1525017261",
-     "type":"http"}
-    ..
-    {"input":"localhost must run ssh with port '2222'", "result":"passed",
-     "target":"127.0.0.1",
-     "time":"1525017262",
-     "type":"ssh"}
-    ..
+Results are added to the list as the tests are executed, and it is assumed a notifier will pop them off to trigger alerts to humans.

+You can check the size of the results list at any time via `redis-cli` like so:

+    $ redis-cli llen overseer.results
+    (integer) 0

 Each test result is submitted as a JSON object, with the following fields: